alaserm/VisualTAF/README.md

 	```
 	**ExlJS:**<br/>
-	Just select # of parallel threads you want and browser type from GUI when you start test execution, no need to code anything, test scripts are not dependant on browser type and threads.
+	Just select # of parallel threads and browser type from GUI when you start test execution, no need to code anything, test scripts are not dependant on browser type or threads.
 	[![Parallel execution compared](http://23.236.144.243/VisualTAFScreenshots//threadandbrowsers2.png)](http://23.236.144.243/VisualTAFScreenshots/threadandbrowsers2.png)

 6.  ## Deployment and learning curve <br>